 As they learn and develop, children want and need responsibility.
 It’s an important part of their growth and development.
-But it can be hard for you to let go - here are some ideas on finding a balance.
+But it can be hard for you to let go – here are some ideas for finding a balance.

 During the teenage years, children’s need for responsibility and autonomy gets stronger – it’s an important part of their path to young adulthood.
 To become capable adults, teenagers need to learn to make good decisions on their own.

 The process of helping children take responsibility and make decisions is a key task for parents.
 You have an important role to play in training and supporting your child to be ready for more responsibility.
 This means you need to plan when and in what areas to let your child start making decisions.

 How quickly you hand over responsibility to your teenager is up to you.
 It depends on many factors, including your own comfort level, your family and cultural traditions, and your child’s maturity.

 Ideally, you and your child should both feel comfortable with the shift of responsibility and the pace of change.
 Too much or too soon might leave you both feeling overwhelmed.
 Too little or too slow might end up with your child feeling impatient or rebellious.